-During the development of the evaluation tests, the guidelines established in the Regulations that establish the Coexistence Rules of the University of Alcalá must be followed, as well as the possible implications of the irregularities committed during those tests, including the consequences for committing academic fraud according to the Regulations for the Disciplinary Regime of the Student Body of the University of Alcalá.
+During all assessment tasks, the guidelines established in the University of Alcalá Coexistence Regulations must be followed, as well as the possible implications of irregularities committed during those tasks, including the consequences for committing academic fraud, according to the Disciplinary Regulations for Students of the University of Alcalá.

-Assessment instruments Appraisal criteria Written tasks Reflection workshee ts Lesson planning/ Micro- teaching % Ability to explain the implications of the teaching of English as a second or foreign Х Х Х 15 language, applying the correspondent teaching techniques and approaches.
-Demonstration of a communicative competence in the English language which corresponds to a minimum B1 level and includes a mastery of non-verbal language.
-Production of accurate and fluent English, both oral and written, at a minimum B1 level.
-X X X 30 Design, implementation, justification and reflection on teaching/learning activities to improve children's communicative competence in a foreign language (English). Х X Х 30 Understanding of children development in terms of their productive skills in a foreign language (English). Х Х Х 15 Understanding and application of the main elements in the English curriculum for Infant Education. Х Х 10 40 20 40
+Assessment instruments Appraisal criteria Written tasks Reflection workshee ts Lesson planning/ Micro- teaching % Ability to explain the implications of the teaching of English as a second or foreign language, applying the correspondent teaching techniques and approaches. Х Х Х 15 Demonstration of a communicative competence in the English language which corresponds to a minimum B1 level and includes a mastery of non-verbal language.
+Production of accurate and fluent English, both oral and written, at a minimum B1 level. Х X X 30 Design, implementation, justification and reflection on teaching/learning activities to improve children's communicative competence in a foreign language (English). Х Х Х 30 Understanding of children development in terms of their productive skills in a foreign language (English). Х Х Х 15 Understanding and application of the main elements in the English curriculum for Infant Education. Х Х 10 40 20 40